tshakalekholoane/bat/README.md

 chmod +x $HOME/Downloads/bat
 ```

 Alternatively, the application can be build from source by running the following command in the root directory of this repository.
-This requires a working version of [Make](https://www.gnu.org/software/make/) and [Go](https://golang.org/) on your system.
+This requires a working version of [Make](https://www.gnu.org/software/make/) and [Go](https://golang.org/).

 ```shell
 make build